yusa-n/chronist-ai/README.md

 ### Knowledge-Driven Agents

 Your personal ideas, notes, and research live as local files you own.
-This knowledge becomes the foundation that shapes how agents think, research, and createestablishing a compounding loop between what you know and what AI generates.
+This knowledge becomes the foundation that shapes how agents think, research, and create - establishing a compounding loop between what you know and what AI generates.

 ### Safe Sandboxed Execution

 Each agent runs in its own git worktree.
-Agents can research, write code, generate assets, and update filesbut changes don't touch your main branch until you explicitly approve them.
+Agents can research, write code, generate assets, and update files - but changes don't touch your main branch until you explicitly approve them.
 Experiment freely with full isolation and safety.

 ### Parallel Agent Execution